 This is a rare problem that may occur after a gastric bypass.
 Because of the rearrangement of the intestines within the abdomen, the small intestine may kink and obstruct

-Regardless of the operation done, if you regularly overeat the small stomach remnant will stretch.
+Regardless of the operation done, if you regularly overeat the small stomach remnant can stretch and become less sensitive to the presence of food.
 This may lead to eating more and weight regain.
 Careful eating behaviour can prevent this

 Vitamin and other nutrient deficiencies

-These are unusual but as you will be eating less, we recommend that you take a multivitamin supplement every day to prevent any future problems
+These are unusual but as you will be eating less, we recommend that you pay attention to the nutritional value of the food you put on your plate, and take a multivitamin supplement every day to prevent any future problems